Dale Bruder discusses advertising methods with Cathy Sirk, who teaches Spanish to children. Dean Knuth / Staff

 The public response from the wide distribution of the catalog will serve as a barometer of student interest, acting as a simple marketing study.

-The professional practice business model is a triad of administration, marketing and delivery, Bruder said.
+The professional practice business model is a triad of administration, marketing and delivery, Coach Bruder said.

 Administration covers managing the business, producing educational materials and processing income and expenses.